Metal–organic framework templated fabrication of Cu7S4@Ni(OH)2 core–shell nanoarrays for high-performance supercapacitors†

-Well-controlled core-shell nanostructural arrays and rational combination of hybrid electrochemical active materials as promising candidate electrodes for supercapacitors are highly attractive and still of great challenge.
-In this work, the ultrathin Ni(OH)2 nanosheets as “shell” anchored on Cu7S4 nanorods as “core” to form core-shell hybrid nanoarrays on copper foam, which was firstly fabricated by a facile metal-organic framework templated synthetic strategy with a three-step procedure of in situ interface growth, sulfurization and hydrothermal synthesis.
-The core-shell Cu7S4@Ni(OH)2/CF hybrid nanoarrays as binder-free electrode displays a high specific capacitance of 1072.5 F g-1 (482.6 C g-1) at a current density of 1 A g-1, superior rate capacity (86.4% at 10 A g-1) and the outstanding cycling stability of 94.5% capacitance retention after 10000 cycles.
-What’s more, the assembled asymmetric supercapacitor device based on Cu7S4@Ni(OH)2/CF as positive electrode and activated carbon (AC) as negative electrode offers a high energy density of 52.5 Wh kg-1 at the power density of 750 W kg-1 with decent cycling stability.
-This strategy can extend to form other unique copper sulfides based core-shell nanoarrays architectures with the enhanced electrochemical activity for high-performance energy storage devices.
+Well-controlled core–shell nanostructured arrays are highly attractive and rational combination of hybrid electrochemical active materials as promising candidate electrodes for supercapacitors still remains a great challenge.
+In this work, ultrathin Ni(OH)2 nanosheets as the “shell” were anchored on Cu7S4 nanorods as the “core” to form core–shell hybrid nanoarrays on copper foam (CF), which were firstly fabricated by a facile metal–organic framework templated synthetic strategy with a three-step procedure of in situ interface growth, sulfurization and hydrothermal synthesis.
+The core–shell Cu7S4@Ni(OH)2/CF hybrid nanoarrays as binder-free electrodes show a high specific capacitance of 1072.5 F g−1 (482.6 C g−1) at a current density of 1 A g−1, superior rate capacity of 86.4% at 10 A g−1 and an outstanding cycling stability of 94.5% capacitance retention after 10 000 cycles.
+What's more, the assembled asymmetric supercapacitor device based on Cu7S4@Ni(OH)2/CF as a positive electrode and activated carbon (AC) as a negative electrode shows a high energy density of 52.5 W h kg−1 at a power density of 750 W kg−1 with decent cycling stability.
+This strategy can be extended to form other unique copper sulfide-based core–shell nanoarray architectures with enhanced electrochemical activity for high-performance energy storage devices.